mkoppanen/resty-imaging/README.md

 resty-imaging
 =============

 Micro-service approach to resizing, cropping, rounding and serving images.
 Built with openresty, lua and C++.

+Provides a simple to deploy backend for common image operations for mobile applications, including resizing images for different device sizes and making round images for avatars.

 License